S164P1 – Bad fruit: hatred

 Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.
 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law.

 For every good fruit of the Spirit there is the spiritual antithesis which works for evil.
 We know that the opposite of love is hatred.
 Perhaps the picture of this bad fruit which comes to mind looks something like the willful work to oppose or cause evil to fall on someone.
-We might envision the hateful person as one who deliberately says or does things to express that hatred to another.
+We might envision the hateful person as one who deliberately says or does things to express that hatred toward another.
 Some of us have been the object of such hateful acts and words.
 While obvious outward expressions of a lack of love are clear, hatred can take a much more subtle form.
-After all, if we are to heed the words of Jesus Christ himself, then we see that hatred starts and takes root not in the hands or the tongue but in the heart.
+After all, if we are to heed the words of Jesus Christ himself, then we see that hatred starts and takes root not in the hands or in the tongue but in the heart.

-Love is patient, kind and selfless.
+Love is patient, kind, and selfless.
 Love considers the object and his or her best interest.
 Where love gives, hatred takes.
 Where love lifts up, hatred tears down.
 Where love brings life, hatred breeds death.
 Let us not fool ourselves into thinking that we have a right or justification to treat others with hatred.
 After all, our Lord tells us to love even our enemies and to pray for our persecutors.
 [Mt.
-5:44] That means that we work for the best interest of even those who want nothing less than to destroy us and our testimony.
+5:44] That means that we work for the best interests of even those who want nothing less than to destroy us and our testimony.
 That is the kind of love we are called to have.
 Father, show us any place where we have allowed hatred to reign in us so that we can rid ourselves of that bad fruit and love better.